kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 ---
 title: "psychedelic orange garfield"
 permalink: "/psychedelic-orange-garfield"
-excerpt: "How to memorise chanting, suttas, and anything in a fun, creative way."
+excerpt: "The Dhamma is a fractal.
+Here's how to memorise it."
 date: 2025-02-23
 categories:
   - blog